 And in verse 10, “… do not seal the words of the prophesy of this book, for the time is at hand”.

-Anyone endeavoring to understand the true meaning given by the Spirit of prophesy better give serious attention to something which is repeated three times.
+Anyone endeavoring to understand the true meaning given by the Spirit of prophesy better give serious attention to something which is clearly repeated three times.
 The repetition of this particular time frame is of the utmost importance in recognizing the starting point from which these prophesies were to commence – things which must shortly take place; That would be shortly after John received The Revelation (late first century).

 Contrary to popular opinion of the 20th & 21st century, the foretold events of John’s Revelation, such as the divine judgments of the Seven Seals and Seven Trumpets, were not to be understood as being reserved for the very end of the age, but to be a progressive sequence of judgments throughout the ages & stages of the New Testament era.
 To think otherwise, reduces God to a pacifist throughout two thousand years of the most cruel persecutions upon God’s people.
 Yet proper interpretation reveals how God walks amidst His Church throughout all times with such providential care to preserve His saints, while inflicting great calamities upon the persecuting powers.